sidit77/InputShareUSB/Readme.md

 You can download prebuild binaries for from the [Github Release Page](https://github.com/sidit77/InputShareUSB/releases).

-Simply extract the binary and copy to to the raspberry pi.
+Simply extract the binary and copy to the raspberry pi.